MSFTeric/featureupdate-user-downtime-reporting/README.md

 ## Log Analytics Kusto Query

-Log into your Log Analytics workspace and paste in the following KQL query and run it.
+Log into your Log Analytics workspace, paste in the following KQL query and then select **Run**.

 ```
 setupSummary_CL